 In Greenville, as in the rest of South Carolina, you must have grounds for divorce.
 According to a Greenville Divorce Lawyer, these can include adultery, habitual drunkenness, physical cruelty, and abandonment.
 Of course, not all divorces are based on these grounds.
 Many are no-fault, which means that the couple simply disagrees irreconcilably and wants to end the marriage, which would stand as growing apart over time.

 If you do not have grounds for divorce, you may still be able to get a divorce if your spouse agrees to it.
-This is called a mutual consent divorce and, to get one, both you and your spouse must sign and file an affidavit saying that you both agree to the divorce.
+This is called an uncontested divorce and, to get one, both you and your spouse must sign and file an affidavit saying that you both agree to the divorce.
+While these types of divorce typically do not go to court it can still be helpful to have a lawyer help you with the paperwork and filings.
+To find a lawyer, simply Google “uncontested divorce Arizona” or whichever state you live in, and choose a lawyer who fits your needs and requirements.

 If you plan to divorce in Greenville, you must be separated from your spouse for at least a year before you can file.
 This separation period starts on the date when you and your spouse stop living together in the same house to be apart permanently.
 It is important to note that even if you live in different houses, you may not be considered separated if you are still sharing finances, running joint businesses, or doing other things together as a couple.